Thinking of starting an LLC in Minnesota? It's a solid destination for planting a business flag.

 Step 3: Draft and submit the Certificate of Formation

 Filing the articles of organization officially creates your Minnesota LLC.
 Your new business will take its first breath after this form is processed.

 On the Minnesota filing form, you provide:

 - Primary type(s) of business activity

 - Contact information

-The cost of filing articles of organization in Minnesota is $155 for online/in-person filings or $135 for mail submissions.
+The cost of filing Minnesota articles of organization is $155 for online or in-person filings.
+It’s $135 for mail submissions.

-Electronic and in-person submissions are processed first, usually in 3 to 5 business days.
-Mailed-in documents typically take longer to get reviewed.
+Electronic and in-person submissions are usually processed in 3 to 5 business days.
+The review process for mailed-in documents can take longer.